GEODEFINITION

 You’ll never know we were there

 One of the benefits of geophysics is the almost totally non-intrusive nature of the techniques used.
 No digging, no drilling, no noise, no mess.
 When deployed in advance of an intrusive investigation, the geophysical results can guide the subsequent drilling and digging to minimise the amount and cost of the intrusive work while also increasing confidence that nothing has been missed.
+This all adds up to sustainability gains as well as better efficiency.

 How do we do it?